ushahidi/Sweeper_0.3.2/README.md

 Find us on Github - [http://github.com/ushahidi/Swiftriver](http://github.com/ushahidi/Swiftriver)

-**NOTE**: This is a public beta software release for evaluation and feedback purposes only.
-Please do NOT use this in critical scenarios without further consultation.
-Contact jg [at] swiftly.org or mg [at] swiftly.org with additional questions or feedback.
+**NOTE**: This is still a beta software product.
+We recommend not using it in critical scenarios without further consultation.
+Contact us at support@swiftly.org with additional questions or feedback.

 RELEASE NOTES
 -------------
 This is the development branch of Sweeper for the upcoming V0.3 release.

-We plan to release Sweeper V0.3 on 28th Feb 2011.

-Some of the Jazzy new features you can expect from this upcoming release are:
+Some of the jazzy new features you can expect from this upcoming release are:

-* Tag based navigation of content
+* Tag-based navigation of content
 * Content grouping
-* Dash board
+* Dashboard Analytics

 DEVELOPER NOTES
 ---------------

 If you are a developer interested in contributing to Sweeper then there are a few things to note before you jump in and start coding.
+First be sure to read this overview - http://goo.gl/mlPff

 The **master** branch will always be the latest stable release of the app so unless you like living life dangerously this is the best place to start: